 As well as promoting cycling and walking, the strategy aims to use the planning system to provide easier access to healthy food.
 Planning will discourage unhealthy fast food outlets and encourage more nutritious choices.
 I’d thoroughly welcome this.
-We might ourselves eat out more or use takeaways if there were more options.
-But there are next to no takeaway vendors that specialise in healthy meals.
+We might eat out more or use takeaways if there were more options.
+But there are next to no takeaway vendors that specialize in healthy meals.

 So what can we do?